 With that said, you will need 4 cups of shredded cooked turkey.

 And then pour in 1 cup of whole milk.
+Bring to a bubble over medium to medium-high heat.
+Once bubbling, reduce the hand simmer until slightly thickened.

-Lastly add in the leftover turkey and season with salt and black pepper, to taste.
+Stir to combine, taste and season with salt and black pepper, if desired.

 Enjoy!
 And if you give this Turkey Slop recipe a try, let me know!
 Snap a photo and tag me on twitter or instagram!